xster/flutter-wiki/Desktop-shells.md

 If your project uses any plugins (unless they have desktop support), they won't work, as the native side will be missing.
 Depending on how the Dart side of the plugin is written, they may fail gracefully, or may throw errors.

+## Add-to-App

+Currently there is no support for Add-to-App for any desktop platform (either via `flutter create -t module` or by flutter-desktop-embedding example).
+If you are familiar with doing native development on your platform(s), it is possible to integrate the desktop Flutter libraries in your own app.
+The is not currently much guidance, so you will be well off the beaten path, but the information below will help get you started.

+### Getting the Libraries

+Unless you want to build the Flutter engine from source, you will need a prebuilt library.
+The easiest way to get the right version for your version of Flutter is to run `flutter precache` with the `--linux`, `--macos`, or `--windows` flag (depending on your platform).
+They will be downloaded to `bin/cache/artifacts/engine/` under your Flutter tree.

+Only `debug` libraries are currently available for Windows and Linux.

+### C++ Wrapper

+The Windows and Linux libraries provide a C API.
+To make it easier to use them, there is a C++ wrapper available which you can build into your application to provide a higher-level API surface.
+The source for it is downloaded with the library.
+You will need to build it as part of your application.

+### Documentation

+See the headers that come with the library (or wrapper) for your platform for information on using them.
+More documentation will be available in the future; for now it may be helpful to look at the flutter-desktop-embedding example application to see how it uses them.

+### Building

+In addition to linking the Flutter library, your application will need to bundle your Flutter assets (as created by `flutter build bundle`).
+On Windows and Linux you will also need the ICU data from the Flutter engine
+(look for `icudtl.dat` under the `bin/cache/artifacts/engine` directory in your Flutter tree).